This is a foreign exchange guide to Angola, the Angolan Kwanza currency plus AOA transfers and travel tips.

 Travel money for Angola

 As mentioned above, the Angolan Kwanza is a closed currency.
-Which means that you will not be able to purchase the currency (AOA) before departure and will need to buy it upon arrival in Angola.
+Which means that you may find it difficult (or be permitted) to purchase the currency (AOA) before departure and will need to buy it upon arrival in Angola.

 For these types of destinations, using a pre-paid travel card is a good solution.
 As no travel cards support loading closed currencies like the AOA you will incur currency conversion or foreign transaction fees if you use a travel money card in Angola.